jetperch/joulescope_driver/README.md

 this project has the following known limitations:

 1. Only Windows support
-   a.
-Builds under macOS, but libusb_init returns error -99.
+   1. Builds under macOS, but libusb_init returns error -99.
-   b.
-Linux support planned soon.
+   2. Linux support planned soon.
 2. JS110 support not yet at feature parity to existing [pyjoulescope](https://github.com/jetperch/pyjoulescope).
-   a.
-No current range suppression filtering yet.
+    1. No current range suppression filtering yet.
-   b.
-No downsampling.
+    2. No downsampling.
-4. Limited testing - Still a work in progress.
+3. Limited testing - Still a work in progress.
 Not yet ready for production use.

 ## Building